 Implementing a product recommendation system is definitely worth all the potential difficulties and challenges.
 And here are three reasons to prove this statement.

 Improved user experience

 Just imagine: you have already bought a bicycle online.
 Now you want to purchase some accessories, spare parts or tools (from the same website), but you don’t know exactly what you may need.
 You don’t even know which spare parts will fit your transport!
 A website offers nothing to you, so you have to do everything on your own.
-You waste an hour on trying to deal with this task, but in the end, you simply go with your bicycle to a shop.
+You waste an hour trying to deal with this task, but in the end, you simply go on your bicycle to a shop.
 You find a consultant there, and with their help buy all the stuff.
-Everything is fine, but you spend loads of time and efforts on solving a simple problem.
+Everything is fine, but you spend loads of time and effort on solving a simple problem.
 Will you ever go back to that online store to buy anything else?
 We doubt this.

 The same can happen to your clients if they don’t get personal recommendations.
 When your website or app recommends them what to purchase, they understand that you take care of them.
 They enjoy your service, they are happier.
 And happy customers are exactly what you need.
 In turn, wasting time on checking all the products can be irritating for users.
 And if they have to do this every time they want to buy something, they can simply leave at some point.

 With an improved user experience comes the second benefit — increased sales.
 According, to Monetate Report, using a product recommendation system can lead to a 70% increase in sales, and that’s a lot.
 Customers make purchases even in the case initially they didn’t know what to buy.
 Let’s go back to our example with a bicycle.
 A person buys one, and when they come back to the shop, the system offers spare tires and a set of tools.
 Both these products perfectly fit that particular model.
 Will a person continue shopping and buy those products?
 We can’t give you a 100% guarantee, but we can assure you that they will at least think about that.
 And some of them will definitely make a purchase.